great-expectations/great_expectations/docs/how_to_guides/creating_and_editing_expectations/how_to_create_expectations_that_span_multiple_batches_using_evaluation_parameters.rst

         downstream_batch.set_config_value("interactive_evaluation", False)

-    Disabling interactive evaluation allows you to declare an expectation even when it cannot be evaluated immediately.
+    Disabling interactive evaluation allows you to declare an Expectation even when it cannot be evaluated immediately.

 #. **Define an Expectation using an Evaluation Parameter on the downstream Batch.**